 What’s a “Healthy Amount” of Coffee to Drink?

-If you’re the type who relies on government guidelines, the FDA (Food and Drug Administration) says that up to 4-5 cups of caffeinated coffee (containing a total of about 400 milligrams of caffeine) per day is both safe and beneficial for healthy Americans.
+If you’re the type of person who relies on government guidelines, the FDA (Food and Drug Administration) says that up to 4-5 cups of caffeinated coffee per day (containing a total of about 400 milligrams of caffeine) is safe and beneficial for healthy Americans.

 That may seem like a lot of coffee.
 But here’s something to make you feel a bit better: a huge study published in the British Medical Journal a few years ago showed that moderate coffee consumption – and 3-5 cups is considered moderate – is almost always associated with benefits, not harm.